jupyter/notebook/docs/source/notebook.rst

 .. seealso::

-    See the :ref:`installation documentation <installnotebook>` for directions on how to install the notebook and its dependencies.
+    See the :ref:`installation guide <jupyter:install>` on how to install the notebook and its dependencies.

 Main features of the web application